mattvend/GpuStreams/README.md

 #### Without Streams
 ![NonStreams][NonStreams]

-As expected, there is only Stream, the default stream, and all operations are occurs sequentially as they are processed.
+As expected, there is only the default stream, all operations are occuring sequentially as they are processed.

 #### With Streams
 ![Streams][Streams]

-This is more interesing, as we see that there are many streams created and procssing occuring in each individual stream.
-1 memcopy from the host to the device, the processing and the copy back to the host.
+This is more interesting, as we see that there are many streams created and processing occuring in each stream: 1 memcopy from the host to the device, the processing and the copy back to the host.

 ### Comments
-If you benchmark the two versions, it makes no differences, as if there is no gain in this example.
+I benchmarked the two versions, but found out that there is no gain in this example.
+Knowing how things are working is nice, but I always found that knowing why things are not working as expected is nicer.

 What could be the explanation
 - overlapping memcopy and processing allows to gain a lot of time on condition that the process duration is roughly equal to the memcopy duration.
 Otherwise, the gain obtained by ovelrapping one operation with the other becomes imply too small, as the two operations have a very different duration.
 - it is depending on hardware.
 The Cuadro 600 has only 1 copy engine, meaning that it is impossible to have simulataneously 2 concurent memcopy and 1 processing.

-- there is also something else noticeable on the nvvp diagram: there is a lot of time spent on the host between two calls to the GPU.
+There is also something else noticeable on the nvvp diagram: there is a lot of time spent on the host between two calls to the GPU.
 Is doesn't help to improve performances.

 The way I worte the program, there is probably to much time lost memory allocation/deallocation, I should probably reuse those objects.
 Next to that, there is implicit synchronisation when calling cudaFree() for exmaple.
 I should do the cleanup at the very end.

-- I used a compiler siwth, when I could have used a compiler option to enale the sme behavior. xxx makes sure that each thread uses its own default stream.
+I used a compiler siwtch to be more didactic, when I could have used a compiler option to enable the sme behavior.
+Passing the option –default-stream per-thread to nvcc makes sure that each host thread uses its own default stream.

 ### simpleStreams
 ![simpleStreams][simpleStreams]

-This example comes from the SDK examples.
-The provided example shows a nice overlap of kernel calls and memcopy.
+This comes from the examples shipped with the SDK.
+The timeline shows a nice overlap of kernel calls and memcopy.
 The measured improvement is substantial in this case, but there are many things to say about this example and why it works so well:
-- this is a well chosen example where the computation and memory transfer duration are nearly equal, therefore leading to a nice improvement.
+- this is a well chosen example where the computation and memory transfer durations are nearly equal, therefore leading to a nice improvement.
 - there is nearly no time lost between calls to kernels and memcopy functions, the code shows that everything occurs in a small for loop.
+Everyting is nicely packed in this case.
-- there is no thread, hence no context switch slowing down things.
+- there is no thread, hence no context switch slowing down things on the host.

 ## Conclusion